abhinand888/Sales_Insights/README.md

 ### Problem Statement:-

-A Hardware company with multiple branches across India provides computer hardware and peripherals to its clients.
+A hardware company with multiple branches across India is struggling with declining sales.
+The sales director receives overly optimistic reports and numerous Excel files from regional managers, making it difficult to understand the company's issues and performance.
-However, the sales director is facing challenges in understanding the company’s current issues and performance, as sales have been falling short of expectations.
-When seeking updates from regional managers, the director often receives overly optimistic reports and a flood of Excel files, which only adds to the frustration.
-This is understandable, as it's difficult to interpret numbers solely from Excel spreadsheets.

 ### Solution:-

-Proposed a solution to address the sales director’s challenges at the company:
 Implementing PowerBI dashboards for data visualization and analysis.
-These dashboards can consolidate data from various sources, including the company’s sales figures, market trends, and regional manager reports.
-With these tools, the sales director can easily view the current business status, identify problem areas, and make informed, data-driven decisions.
+These dashboards will consolidate data from sales figures, market trends, and regional manager reports, allowing the sales director to easily view the business status, identify issues, and make informed decisions.

-By providing a clear, visual representation of the data, the sales director can move away from relying on Excel files and overly optimistic reports from regional managers, reducing misunderstandings and frustration.
+With clear visual representations of data, the sales director can move away from Excel files and overly optimistic reports, reducing misunderstandings and frustration.

 ### Data:-
 I have been provided with the SQL dataset which contains Sales customers,Sales date,Sales transactions,Sales Markets,Sales Products from CodeBasics.